-In Mexico, NPAs cover a little more than 25 million hectares, that is, about 14 percent of the national territory, both marine and terrestrial, so it is necessary that a larger portion of the territory be incorporated into one of the categories or modalities of conservation.
+In Mexico, NPAs cover a little more than 25 million hectares, that is, about 14 percent of the national territory, both marine and terrestrial, so a larger portion of the territory must be incorporated into one of the categories or modalities of conservation.

-In the Biosphere Reserves, for example, core zones with greater use restrictions are established, as well as buffer zones, in which human communities live and can carry out certain economic activities and use natural resources, as long as they are sustainable and in accordance with management plans, such as ecotourism.
+In the Biosphere Reserves, for example, core zones with greater use restrictions are established, as well as buffer zones, in which human communities live and can carry out certain economic activities and use natural resources, as long as they are sustainable and per management plans, such as ecotourism.